 1.1.
 Collection process

-Medicinal plants selected for study were collected in the field in observation of their trationnal use.
-Collection sites were chosen based on practitioner indications, prioritizing traditional harvesting locations and ensuring species availability.
+The medicinal plants selected for study were collected in the field, and their use was observed.
+The collection sites were chosen on the basis of practitioner indications, prioritizing traditional harvesting locations and ensuring species availability.
 Botanical samples, including vegetative (leaves, stems, etc.) and reproductive (flowers, fruits) parts when available, were collected following good botanical practices.

 1.2.
 Botanical identification methods